Originally posted on September 25th, 2017

 Before we get started

 There are many factors that makeup SEO.
 As you will read, local SEO is a subset of search engine optimization that can be just as daunting.
 The goal of this post is to equip business owners and marketers with the necessary materials to get started on the right foot.
+Read on to learn how you can get your business rank on Google’s local search engine.

 Small businesses are the backbone of the American economy, making competition online quite fierce.
 Local SEO, strategically, should be a core component of your online marketing.
 With so many businesses online, you need to have a strong online presence, especially now that mobile is changing how users search.
+It is critical therfore that businesses understand local intent.
+What, where, why and how are your local audience searching?

 1. What is Local SEO and How is it Different from SEO?